Q: How can I distinguish an open access journal from a subscription one?

-I confirmed the difference of the OA model and the subscription model in an article on Editage Insights.
-According to the article, most of journals provide both options, but I think some journals accept only one of them.
-Is the any point or keyword to distinguish that?
+I confirmed the difference between the OA model and the subscription model in an article.
+According to the article, many journals provide both options.
+What exactly does this mean?
+How do I know which model a journal follows?
+Is there any point or keyword to understand that?

 The subscription-based model and the open access model are two completely different models.
 Some journals are purely subscription based while others are purely OA.
 There is a third variety, known as hybrid journals, which are subscription-based, but offer to make some articles freely available if the author pays an article processing fee.